 Interview Format

-The University of Toronto's medical school uses the interview format which they developed, i.e. the Modified Personal Interview (MPI).
+The University of Toronto's medical school uses a unique interview format they developed, i the Modified Personal Interview (MPI).
 Both in-person and virtual MPI interview formats will be used for admission to the UofT's MD program.
 The MPI consists of four independent interviews assessed by four different interviewers.
 Interviewers may include physicians, medical students, residents, health professionals, and community members.
 Each interview is approximately 12 minutes in length.
 The virtual MPI also consists of four independent interviews assessed by four different raters.
 Each virtual interview is completed asynchronously and you will have approximately 5 minutes for each.

 To get ready for your interview, make sure to research how to prepare for video interviews.
 Remember, your strategy for how to prepare for your med school interview should not change drastically if the interview is conducted virtually.